 Some researchers also think that there may be a genetic predisposition for the disease since it has occurred in a brother and sister and in a set of twins.
 A genetic predisposition means that a person may carry a gene for a disease but it may not be expressed unless something in the environment triggers the disease.

 Vogt-Koyanagi-Harada disease is a rare disease that affects males and females in equal numbers.
-The disorder is more prevalent in Oriental, Hispanic, and American Indian populations than in people who trace their ancestry to northern Europe.
+The disorder is more prevalent in Asian, Hispanic and Native American populations than in people who trace their ancestry to northern Europe.
 Onset typically occurs at around 30 or 40 years of age, but cases have been reported among children as young as four years old.

 The diagnostic criteria for VKH disease includes inflammation of both eyes, no evidence of another ocular disease causing the inflammation, and no history of trauma or ocular surgery.
 An international group of experts has established three categories of disease: